Sir William Osler High School

 Sir William Osler High School (SWOHS), formerly Sir William Osler Vocational school is a small specialized public vocational high school in Toronto, Ontario, Canada.
 Located in the former suburb of Scarborough, it opened in 1975, and is named after Sir William Osler, a Canadian doctor and medical educator.
 Albert Campbell Collegiate Institute located northeast of Osler was initially named as Sir William Osler Collegiate Institute.
+Sir William Osler is now a congregated school for students with mild intellectual disabilities and developmental disabilities.
+Class sizes are small, and heavily supported with teachers, educational assistants and child and youth workers.